rcsb/mmtf/spec.md

 [ 18200, 0, 2, -1, 100, -3, 5 ]
 ```

-Applying recursive indexing decoding to create an array of 32-bit signed integers (note, only the array type changed as the values all fitted into 16-bit signed integers):
+Unpacking/applying recursive indexing decoding to create an array of 32-bit signed integers (note, only the array type changed as the values all fitted into 16-bit signed integers):

 ```JSON
 [ 18200, 0, 2, -1, 100, -3, 5 ]